18F/join.tts.gsa.gov/pages/positions/data-and-analytics-specialist.md

 You will be scored based on a review of your application materials, measuring your possession of each of the following competencies

-- **Technical Leadership:** The ability to provide technical leadership, mastery, and architecture on complex engineering projects.
 - **Analytics Technical Fluency:** The ability to assimilate, synthesize and leverage highly technical data to drive decision making and effectively communicate that information to audiences with a wide range of technical expertise.
-**Leadership:** Ability to effectively inspire and lead cross-functional teams to meet the project vision and shared objectives of agency partner organizations, while simultaneously providing support and guidance to all members of the partner agency.
+- **Leadership:** Ability to effectively inspire and lead cross-functional teams to meet the project vision and shared objectives of agency partner organizations, while simultaneously providing support and guidance to all members of the partner agency.
+- **Agile Orientation:** Ability to apply agile methodologies to deliver work in a frequent and iterative fashion to address user needs.
 - **Communication:** Communicate effectively with a variety of audiences, particularly in consulting scenarios, to establish a shared vision and understanding of a project’s technical implementation, objectives and goals.
 - **TTS Core Values Alignment:** Working with integrity, transparency and resiliency in civic minded or high impact